-Classes begin for each DNP cohort in August (Fall semester).
+Classes begin for each DNP cohort in August (Fall semester) and January (Spring semester).
 Applications are reviewed in the order received.

 Completed applications including all supporting documentation should be submitted by: